 Explain that all cultures have stories that are shared.
 In many cases a story from one culture will be similar to the story of another culture.
-This is because people share a lot of the same experiences and move from place to place.
-These stories are known as folktales which are circulated orally among a people.
-Folktales are part of the larger category known as folklore which includes the traditional art, literature, knowledge, and practices of a culture that are shared usually through oral communication and example.
+This may be because we all have common human experiences or because stories move from place to place.
+These stories are known as folktales and they are circulated orally among people.
+Folktales are part of a larger category known as folklore, which includes the traditional art, literature, knowledge, and practices of a culture that are shared usually through oral communication and example.

-In folktales the characters are not well developed nor the location clearly described.
-What is more important to the story is that there is usually conflict between good and evil with good usually being rewarded and evil being punished.
+In folklore, the characters are not well developed nor the location clearly described.
+There is usually conflict between good and evil with good usually being rewarded and evil being punished.
 Often, the purpose of these stories is to teach a lesson or to describe characteristics of one’s culture.
 The stories are also entertaining.